Skip to main content

 Scope and Contents

-The diary, 100 x 120 mm, is comprised of several notebooks bound together totalling 374 pages, and is lettered 'A.M.W.
-South Africa 1901-2'.
+The diary, 100 x 120 mm, is comprised of two notebooks bound together totalling 374 pages, and is lettered 'A.M.W.
+South Africa 1901-2' on the front board.
 There are entries on most of the right-hand pages, and notes, photographs, passes, tickets, cuttings and other souvenirs on the left-hand side.
-The diary describes life on board ship, visits to the Cape, travels in the interior, and events of the period in South Africa, including comments on the war, which had entered its guerilla phase.
-There are two pages of reflections on her work with knitting classes in the refugee camps in Bloemfontein and elsewhere, written by Wilson in 1952.
+The diary describes life on board ship, visits to the Cape, travels in the interior, and events of the period in South Africa, including comments on the ongoing Anglo-Boer war, or South African war, which had entered its guerilla phase.
+There are two pages of reflections on WIlson's work with knitting classes in the refugee camps in Bloemfontein and elsewhere, written in 1952.
+There is a botanical specimen (pressed flower) labelled 'Flowers from Caesar's camp' on folio 160, with fragments housed separately (Caesar's Camp featured in the Battle of Wagon Hill or Platrand during the siege of Ladysmith in Jan.
+1900).

 Dates